litentry/litentry-parachain/bitacross-worker/README.md

 ### Obtaining data from parachain's teebag pallet

-Mrencalve, worker's url and public shielding key can be obtained during the runtime from parachain's teebag palelt registry.
+Mrencalve, worker's url and public shielding key can be obtained during the runtime from parachain's teebag pallet registry.

 The following gif ilustrated how it can be done manually: